faber222/Aulas-Prog/README.md

 # LEARNING C

 ## Run and Debug your code

-For running and debug, you need to install MinGW Installation Manager Install the entire instance of GCC
+--For running and debug using the Windows OS, you need to install MinGW Installation Manager --Install the entire instance of GCC
-Change the environment variables, in the path, edit and create the folder c:\MinGW\bin After, go to vscode, press F5, and edit the lauch.json and c_cpp_properties.json, maybe you need to create this folder
+--Change the environment variables, in the path, edit and create the folder c:\MinGW\bin --After, go to vscode, press F5, and edit the lauch.json and c_cpp_properties.json, maybe you need to create this folder

 ### For edit launch.json: